 - Colorin Colorado – Games, book lists, ELL resources, teacher resources.
 Every bilingual parent should have Colorin Colorado bookmarked.

-- Baby Radio – App allows songs, podcasts, games and more in Spanish.
-Romance language input in both Latina American and European Spanish.
+- Baby Radio – This app allows songs, podcasts, games, and more in Spanish.
+Romance language input in both Latin American and European Spanish.

 Favorite Bilingual Parenting Articles

 Millions of people around the world are bilingual- and we know that bilingualism is so great for the brain.

 I love to read about all kinds of bilingualism- from parents speaking their dominant language to their children to families whose parents’ languages are different and neither parent speaks the other’s native language.
 Here are some of my favorite bilingual articles from around the web.

 - Raising A Bilingual Child?
 4 Best Language Learning Methods – Pura Vida Moms